 Comments: There are a multitude of third party environmental and energy performance standards that buildings of this type could comply with (LEED, Energy Star, Passive House, Enterprise Green), that would not add significant construction dollars.
 We don't know if the homes are proposed to be all-electric.
+[Buildings will be all electric.](#)

 m.
 Any other design-related considerations identified by me, ZBA, town staff, working group, or the citizenry of Dover.
+No new comments.